SMC-club/smrd/Builds/macos/README.md

 ### Install Dependencies Using Homebrew

-`brew` will generally install the latest stable version of any package, which should satisfy the the minimum version requirements for smcd.
+`brew` will generally install the latest stable version of any package, which should satisfy the the minimum version requirements for smrd.

 ```
 brew update